whiteshadowofficial/Project-closed/whatsasena/README.md

-## Plugins are not shown here. if you want konw plugins contact me
+## Owner is not shown here. if you want konw plugins contact me

 <p align="center">
   <a href="https://github.com/Kaweeshachamodk">